dot-home/gitcmd-abbrev/README.md

 - `logh`: Show "recent" (within a week) changes on all heads.
   (The implementation of this needs to be improved.)

-- `logm`: Brief graph with commit metadata, using two lines per commit.
+- `logm`: Brief log with commit metadata, using two lines per commit.
 The first line gives the abbreviated commit ID, age of the commit, author, and ref information.
 The second line is the commit summary line.